-Crunchless Core is a unique program with a focus on both core muscles and spine integrity.
-It offers a complete solution for core stability, strength and balance.
+Crunchless Core by Brian Klepacki is a unique program with a focus on both core muscles and spine integrity.
+It offers a complete solution for core stability, strength, and integrity.

-It is more like a fitness program with a focus on core muscles and spine, as such it may complement other plans that you are already following, if you have a back problem or are dissatisfied with your mid section.
+It is more like a fitness program with a focus on core muscles and the spine, as such it may complement other plans that you are already following if you have a back problem or are dissatisfied with your midsection.

 These routines work your core through all three planes, not just back and forth, as many movements are taken from calisthenics precisely for the purpose of avoiding spine flexing regular ab exercises like crunches.